Glowbal Restaurant Group’s Commitment – Navigating COVID – 19 (updated March 2021)

 - assess their premises and the areas outside their premises for places where patrons may congregate or queue.
 Barriers, markers or other methods should be used to guide and assist patrons in maintaining a distance of two meters from other patrons and this must be closely monitored by staff.

 Employee Sick Policy

-- Any employee experiencing symptoms of Covid-19 must stay home from work for 14 days after symptoms began – only allowed to return to work with a doctor’s approval note.
+- Any employee experiencing symptoms of Covid-19 must stay home – only allowed to return to work with a doctor’s approval note.

 - Upon entry to the premise daily, each employee must complete the Covid-19 check – temperature recorded, apply a mask, sanitize hands.

 - If an employer is not satisfied that a worker has carried out and passed the daily health check, the employer must not permit the worker to work at the workplace.

 - A worker who has not carried out and passed the daily health check or not advised the employer that the worker has carried out and passed the daily health check must not work at the workplace.